 7.1 Site Development

-7.1.1 Approval: Microsites must be approved by an SMC Account Manager and the Director of Web and Interactive Marketing.
-You must make the request through your SMC Account Manager.
+7.1.1 Approval: Microsites must be approved by an SMC Strategist or Project Manager and the Assistant Vice President of Web and Digital Media.
+You must make the request through your SMC Strategist or Project Manager.
 Please note: See 7.2 for exceptions.

 Sites are more likely to be accepted if they:

 18.104.22.168 Require an Alternative Solution: If there is a justifiable reason for it to live outside the normal Chapman infrastructure.
 This will be determined by the approvers based on the specific needs of the site.
 Simply wanting a different look or more page flexibility than the current design is not a justifiable reason without proper evaluation.

 22.214.171.124 Follow Chapman Branding and Messaging: If your site follows proper branding and messaging guidelines, including logo use, messaging and branding standards, it will be considered.
 It needs to represent Chapman appropriately.

 126.96.36.199 Support the Strategic Plan: If your site supports Chapman’s current 5 year plan: 2013-2018, which includes a focus on Arts & Entertainment, Science & Technology and Leadership & Civic Engagement.

 188.8.131.52: Promote Specific University Goals: If your site helps brand an institutional event, support a fundraising campaign or provide a connection to an outside partner, it will be considered.